toml-lang/toml/toml.md

 }
 ```

-You can create nested arrays of tables as well.
-Just use the same double bracket
-syntax on sub-tables.
-In nested arrays of tables, each double-bracketed
-sub-table will belong to the most recently defined table element.
-Normal
-sub-tables (not arrays) likewise belong to the most recently defined table
+Any reference to an array of tables points to the most recently defined table
-element.
+element of the array.
+This allows you to define sub-tables, and even sub-arrays
+of tables, inside the most recent table.

 ```toml
 [[fruits]]